The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 In the "Home" tab click on the "Maven Documents" button on the right side of the toolbar.

-Once you are done with the login process, you can finally use Template Builder.
+Once you complete the login process, you can use Template Builder.

 Before you start, let's have a glance at what we call the "Template Builder" work pane.
 Let's divide it into two parts: the "work" part and the "administration" part.